 - The CC receives tasks from the external host application processor.
-The CC queues and dispatches units of work to the DMA and engines. - The DMA controller uses its two Arm[®] AMBA[®] 5 AXI master interfaces to move data between external memory and internal shared memory.
+The CC queues and dispatches units of work to the DMA and engines. - The DMA controller uses its two Arm AMBA 5 AXI master interfaces to move data between external memory and internal shared memory. - The MAC unit has various internal units for reading IFMs, performing dot products and accumulations.